 While other industries have modernized their processes in the last decades, the construction industry has stagnated.
 Despite being one of the largest sectors of the world economy, annual productivity growth has only increased by 1% over the past 20 years (McKinsey Global Institute Report, 2017).
 Due to the lack of digitization, information sharing is either delayed or may not reach all stakeholders, and poor coordination between the office and the field is the norm.
-While the design process is done digitally, the build cycle is entirely manual, and there is no quick and efficient way to compare the plan to reality.
+While the design process becomes performed digitally, the build cycle is entirely manual, and there is no quick and efficient way to compare the plan to reality.

 Technology does not appear to be the problem.
 In fact, construction technology has jumped leaps and bounds in recent years.
 Drones, terrestrial scanners, BIM, 3D printing, robots, augmented and virtual reality are just a sample of the modern tools currently available to make construction easier, safer, and more efficient than ever before.
 The sector is just lagging behind in embracing innovation.

 Construction has been resistant to innovation because many believe that each project is unique, that it is not possible to scale up, and that embracing new technologies is not practical.
 This approach is sacrificing massive opportunities for time and cost efficiencies in the long term.
-Institutional learning is slow as past experiences are often disregarded, and there is insufficient knowledge transfer from project to project.
+Institutional learning is slow as past experiences become often disregarded, and there is insufficient knowledge transfer from project to project.
 The building process continues to heavily rely on the knowledge and expertise of a few people and their intuition-based decisions rather than on objective information.